 If you’ve noticed a white, powdery build-up on your pool tile, it may be calcium silicate deposits.
 The only reliable way to remove these deposits is with a pumice stone.
 However, note that a pumice stone shouldn’t be used on vinyl or fiberglass pools as it would scratch them.

 An alternative is to use a calcium-scaling-specific additive, but this can take months to work and is not always successful.
+For a more effective solution, refer to this complete guide to pool tile cleaning to explore other methods.
 If you can’t use a pumice stone to remove the deposits, it’s best to call a pool service provider to use professional products that are designed to quickly remove calcium silicate deposits.
 Don’t let calcium silicate deposits ruin the look of your pool tile, and make sure you take action early so your pool can regain its former glory!

 An Alternative That’s Affordable and Convenient